ordina-jworks/ordina-jworks.github.io/_posts/2020-12-18-react-generic-context.md

 Fortunately React includes **Context** [Docs](https://reactjs.org/docs/context.html){:target="_blank" rel="noopener noreferrer"}.
 It provides a way to share value like preferences/themes and authentication data without having to explicitly set those values in each component’s properties.

-The developer basically creates a `Context` variable which is provided by a near root component using a `Provider`, and can be consumed by other components  using either a `Consumer` or a `useContext` hook.
+The developer basically creates a `Context` variable which is provided by a container component (e.g. App) using a `Provider`, and can be consumed by other components  using either a `Consumer` or a `useContext` hook.

 ## The Challenge
 <img class="image fit center" alt="A man reading a scroll with a quest on it" src="/img/react-generic-context/reading-a-scroll.jpg">